 First of all, if you sustained a permanent back injury in Iowa then your PPD (permanent partial disability) compensation will be based upon 500 weeks of benefits.
 For example, if you have sustained 30% industrial disability (keep in mind this is different than your impairment rating) then you should receive 150 weeks of PPD (30% X 500 = 150 weeks) at your weekly workers' compensation rate.
 The PPD benefits are supposed to be paid back to the date you returned to work or if you did not return to work then when you were placed at MMI (maximum medical improvement).

-What Are Common Factors for Determining Disability After a Back Injury
+What Are Common Factors for Determining Disability After a Back Injury?

-- Education level;
+- Education level

-- Permanent impairment rating;
+- Permanent impairment rating

-- Permanent work restrictions;
+- Permanent work restrictions

-- Current earnings;
+- Current earnings

-- Prior earnings;
+- Prior earnings

 One of the most important things to keep in mind is that the insurance company will probably offer to pay your impairment rating only.
-Often they will send you a letter stating how much your rating is, how much they have paid you in the past and how much they will pay you in the future.
+Often they will send you a letter stating what your rating is, how much they have paid you in the past and how much they will pay you in the future.